 This author prefers to use a mini-orbital polisher by default and always for refining, but a mini-rotary for edge work and when deeper defects need extra attention.

 This is the ultimate question.
 Considering the last four questions, it is clear that you need to factor in all of these elements before making a judgment call or promises that you cannot deliver on.

-If you’re practicing or perhaps working on your own vehicle, you may find tackling tricky spots an enjoyable challenge to which you can devote unlimited resources to.
-However, when you’re working for a paying client, be sure to understand their expectations, including quality of outcome, timescale, and budget.
+If you’re practicing or perhaps working on your own vehicle, then you may find tackling tricky spots an enjoyable challenge which you can devote unlimited resources to.
+However, when you’re working for a paying client, be sure to understand his or her expectations that include quality of outcome, timescale, and budget.
 Lastly, be equally as certain that you’ve considered the difficult spots to polish before chasing that last few percent of perfection.